trust-mfn-berlin/animals-as-objects/vault/help.style guide.md

 - Always leave a blank line above and below a bullet point list
 - Footnotes come after the "." at the end of a sentence but before the "," if in the middle of a sentence
 - Titles of publications, newspapers etc. are in _cursive_, so if used in a caption: _In an image caption, a name of a newspaper, for example_ Newspaper title, _is the only thing not in cursive_.
 Also italicize laws, regulations, and names of journals, etc.
 - A few sentences per text/section should be in **bold**.
 On its own, a sentence should generate interest, and make the scrolling reader curious.
 Altogether with the title and the summary, they should allow the reader a brief glimpse into the topic, without reading the text.
 Don't make individual words **bold**, minimum is a phrase.
-They additionally function to visually break up longer texts.
+Together with long quotes and images, they additionally function to visually break up longer texts.

 ### Structure and Terminology